-urim falls this weekend (lunar calendar).
+urim begins tomorrow night (lunar calendar).
 The traditional food served during this Jewish holiday is Hamentaschen.
-They're made to resemble Hamen's (the villain of the story) hat!
+Hamentaschen are made to resemble Hamen's (the villain of the story) hat!
 Traditionally, hamentaschen were filled with prune, apricot, or munn (poppyseed).
 But what's to say that Hamen's Hat couldn't be made of or filled with chocolate?
 I must mention that this holiday is about a Jewish woman (Queen Esther) who saves her people.
 How can you not love a holiday that honors a strong clever woman?

 In the twelfth month, which is the month of Adar, on its thirteenth day ... on the day that the enemies of the Jews were expected to prevail over them, it was turned about: the Jews prevailed over their adversaries. - Esther 9:1

 And they gained relief on the fourteenth, making it a day of feasting and gladness. - Esther 9:17